Cooking with Nana Ling

 To prepare, you also want to pre-heat the oven to 210 degrees celsius/410 degrees fahrenheit and grease the tin you'll cook the scones in.
 A cake tin or other baking dish with sides works best rather than a flat baking tray

-Let's make Date Scones
+Let's make the scones

+Cream the butter, sugar and zest until pale and fluffy.
+Add the beaten eggs and drained, chopped dates.
 Add the sifted flour, cinnamon and salt, one third at a time, alternately with milk and juice – all while stirring with a butter knife.

 TIP: Don't overmix.
 Just stir enough to combine the ingredients.

+How does your mixture look?
+The mixture should be sticky and soft but hold shape.
 If it's too sticky and soft, add a little extra flour.
 If it's too dry, add a little extra milk.

 Turn dough onto a floured surface and shape into a rectangle about 1 inch thick.